Guidance

 4.3.3 Other (OCG and ORG)

-Included within this section are grants from outside the Department of Education which might include Local Authorities, other Government departments and non-government organisations.
+Included within this section are grants from outside the Department of Education which might include Local Authorities, other Government departments and ALBs, such as National Lottery Community Fund and Sport England.

-Local authority grants, for example, special educational needs (SEN) and early years grants, are not provided by the DfE/ESFA and should be recorded as ‘Capital grants’ > ‘Other’ under OCG010, or ‘Revenue grants’ > ‘Other’ under ORG010, ORG020, or ORG030.
-They should not be recorded under the DfE/ESFA grants table or the ‘other income’ table.
+Local authority grants, for example, special educational needs (SEN) and early years grants, are not provided by the DfE and should be recorded as ‘Capital grants’ > ‘Other’ under OCG010, or ‘Revenue grants’ > ‘Other’ under ORG010, ORG020, or ORG030.
+They should not be recorded under the DfE grants table or the ‘other income’ table.

-There are also a small number of COVID-19 funding income streams which fall into this section such as the Coronavirus Job Retention Scheme and any other Covid-19 income such as the COVID-19 mass testing funding.
+There are also a small number of COVID-19 funding income streams which fall into this section such as the Coronavirus catch up funding.

-Other government grants could include grants from any other government departments excluding the DFE and ESFA and local authority, for example, the Coronavirus Job Retention Scheme which is paid via HM Revenue & Customs.
+Other government grants could include grants from any other government departments excluding the DfE and local authority.

-Non-government grants are any grants received from non-government organisations, examples may include Big Lottery and Sports England.
+Non-government grants are any grants received from non-government organisations such as charities and philanthropic organisations.

 Quick links - other income